DeveLujain/JournalApp/README.md

-- Project Purpose: A person digital diary.
+- Project Purpose: A personal digital diary.

 - it's useful app that the user can easily write, organize, and reflect on their thoughts, experiences, and feelings in a private an secure space.